-Life in plastic: The most fantastic barbiecore hotels to explore
+Life in Plastic: The Most Fantastic Barbiecore Hotels to Explore

 In conjunction with the trend and upcoming Barbie premiere, Airbnb has unveiled a Barbie DreamHouse beachfront mansion in Malibu, which one can rent.
 And may we say, it has major Ken-ergy!
 The place is fitted with a disco roller rink to showcase your best skating tricks, a gym to keep your Ken-like biceps in shape, a supersized pool, and a very pink bedroom and closet that Barbie would approve of.
-Availability is limited, though, with Airbnb offering only two one-night stays that can accommodate two guests on 21 July and 22 July 2023.
-You can book it here on 18 July at 1AM Hong Kong time (17 July at 10:30 pm India Standard time).
+Availability is limited, though, with Airbnb offering only two one-night stays that can accommodate two guests on July 21 and July 22 2023.

 Barbie in pop culture